Parents, remember when snow days meant sleeping in and watching movies, reading books?

-Well, for those of us in the parenting trenches, those days are gone.
+Well, those days are gone for now.
 (But, as every old lady tells me in the grocery store, I’ll miss these days, so something to look forward to?)

 But there’s definitely a chance to have fun when you’re trapped at home with the kids in the snow, and maybe no one will lose their mind.